woxblom/DragListView/README.md

         ...
         mBoardView.addColumnList(listAdapter, header, false);

+  To enable dragging and reordering of columns you need to provide a column drag view when adding the column.
+It is the view that will start the column drag process when long pressed on.
+You can also implement a custom column drag item to control the visuals and animations.
+  Check out the sample app to see how it is done.
+If no custom drag item is used a screenshot of the column will be used instead.

+    mBoardView.setCustomColumnDragItem(new MyColumnDragItem(getActivity(), R.layout.column_drag_layout));
+    mBoardView.addColumnList(listAdapter, header, columnDragView, false);

   For your adapter, extend DragItemAdapter and call setItemList() with a List<T> type. setItemList() can be called anytime later to change the list.